kangchihlun/kangchihlun.github.io/_posts/2016-10-15-It-feedback-sheet.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I learnt by recognising the problem and plowing on through.
-I found breathing deeply and smiling an effective way to calm down.</td>
+    <td>I learned by doing and when I doubted myself I took a deep breath and carried on looking for the problem.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>My fear of getting things wrong was a limit to my I.T. time.
-I need to stop getting upset and I need to stop saying UM in front of every sentence.</td>
+    <td>I need to stop relying on Mr. Keen so much and start relying on myself and I need to stop putting my hand up all the time and look for a solution myself or ask a friend for help.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Next time I will use Mr. Keen's strategies for calming down.
-Next time I’m going to tell myself that I can do it and ask if I need help. </td>
+    <td>Next time I will take a small break and try to find a better mind set because I wasn't in a good place at the time.</td>
   </tr>
 </table>